db-d2/stat4243_proj1/Writeup.md

 4. **Multiple validation approaches strengthen confidence**: Marker concordance between methods validates robustness

 This systematic evaluation provides a computational framework for rare cell identification that can be applied to other single-cell datasets.
 The validated pipeline achieves sufficient sensitivity to detect populations comprising ~1.6% of total cells while maintaining specificity through multiple orthogonal validation approaches.
 These improvements over standard pipelines demonstrate the importance of method optimization for challenging biological questions.

+### Limitations & Generalizability

+This analysis represents a computational methods comparison on a single *Xenopus* tail regeneration dataset.
+While the systematic approach is generalizable, specific parameter choices (e.g., HVG thresholds, clustering resolution) may require optimization for other datasets.
+The methods evaluated are well-established in single-cell analysis and applicable across species and tissue types, though performance may vary with dataset characteristics (cell count, batch effects, biological complexity).

+As an unsupervised clustering analysis, traditional train/test validation is not applicable; instead, robustness was assessed through multi-method comparison and validation against published markers.
+The computational pipeline requires moderate resources (16GB RAM minimum) and benefits from multi-core processing.
+All methods used fixed random seeds (seed=42) to ensure reproducibility.

+Future work could extend this comparison to additional datasets, evaluate computational efficiency at larger scales, and assess performance on datasets with varying levels of technical noise and biological complexity.

 ## References